 In clinical studies, ELOCTATE was shown to last 50% longer in the body than ADVATE®.2

-ADVATE® [Antihemophilic Factor (Recombinant)] is a registered trademark f Baxalta Incorporated, a wholly owned, indirect subsidiary of Shire Plc.
+ADVATE® [Antihemophilic Factor (Recombinant)] is a registered trademark of Baxalta Incorporated, a Takeda company.

 2 ELOCTATE® [Antihemophilic Factor (Recombinant), Fc Fusion Protein] Package Insert.
 Page 12.
 2017.

 Just as the blades of a windmill harness naturally occurring wind to produce energy, Fc Fusion utilizes naturally occurring Fc receptors in your body to keep Factor VIII temporarily recirculating in your bloodstream, protecting you from bleeds.
 ELOCTATE is Factor VIII fused with an Fc protein.

 For the scientist in you, check out this video with a little more detail about how Fc Fusion works.Watch Video

 If you're okay with that, we're okay with that.

 Come back soon!

 You’re being directed to the ELOCTATE Healthcare Professional website.
 If you’re okay with that, we’re okay with that.